-The USACE completed a navigation study in May 2001 that recommended sand tightening the north and south jetties, construction of a larger sediment impoundment basin, and renovation of the existing sand transfer plant to include a new motor, flood-proofing, and the southerly extension of the discharge pipeline.
+The USACE completed a navigation study in May 2001 that recommended sand-tightening the north and south jetties, construction of a larger sediment impoundment basin, and renovation of the existing sand transfer plant to include a new motor, flood-proofing, and a southerly extension of the discharge pipeline.
 The study recommended that Palm Beach County design and construct the sand transfer plant with reimbursement funding from the federal government.
-In February 2003, design and permitting for sand tightening of the jetties was completed and the construction was completed later in 2003.
-The Department issued a joint coastal permit authorizing expansion of the settling basin on the north side of Lake Worth Inlet in 2006.
-The USACE expanded the sediment impoundment basin on the north side of the channel seaward of the north jetty in 2007.
+In February 2003, design and permitting for sand-tightening of the jetties was completed and the construction was completed later in 2003.
+The Department issued a joint coastal permit (JCP) authorizing expansion of the settling basin on the north side of Lake Worth Inlet in 2006.
+The USACE expanded the sediment impoundment basin on the northern side of the channel seaward of the north jetty in 2007.
 Lake Worth Inlet project activities receives regional sediment management (RSM) support by the USACE to manage the sediments in a manner that maximizes natural and economic opportunities for the coastal system.
-The Town of Palm Beach constructed a 3.1 acre artificial reef in 2004 to address anticipated impacts from the settling basin expansion.
+The Town of Palm Beach constructed a 3.1-acre artificial reef in 2004 to address anticipated impacts from the settling basin expansion.
 During the 2004 hurricane season, the sand transfer plant was damaged and became inoperable.
-To reestablish sediment bypassing, repair of the facility was completed in March of 2005 using FEMA emergency funds.
+To reestablish sediment bypassing, repair of the facility was completed in March 2005 using FEMA emergency funds.
 Sand bypassing was suspended between August and December of 2009 to begin a full rehabilitation of the sand transfer plant.
 The rehabilitation was completed in April 2010.
 In October 2012, the sand transfer plant was damaged again by Hurricane Sandy and was rendered inoperable until September 2013.
 For 20 years or since 1996, the sand transfer plant has bypassed approximately 2.6 million cy of sand to the downdrift beaches.
-Palm Beach Harbor/ Lake Worth Inlet was dredged in 2016 with placement of 164,816 cy of beach quality sand between R76 and R78 and again the Palm Beach Harbor was dredged in February 2018 with placement of 237,923 cy of beach quality sand between R76 and R79.5.
+Palm Beach Harbor/Lake Worth Inlet was dredged in 2016 with placement of 164,816 cy of beach quality sand between R76 and R78, and again the Palm Beach Harbor was dredged in February 2018 with placement of 237,923 cy of beach quality sand between R76 and R79.5.
+The USACE completed dredging in March 2023 in the amount of 251,811 cy.
+See the department's Annual Inlet Report for inlet bypassing numbers.

-Strategy: Bypass an average annual volume of 202,000 cy of sand to the downdrift beaches through a combination of the operation of the sand transfer plant and beach placement of maintenance dredge material from the federally authorized navigation channel; place all beach compatible material dredged during channel maintenance on downdrift beaches in Reach 1, in an extended beach placement in Reach 2, and when feasible, at Mid-Town and Phipps Ocean Park projects; dredging placement should be limited to dry beach; extension of the discharge pipeline to discharge points located at the south jetty, and approximately 3,600 ft south of the south jetty; comply with the Palm Beach Island Beach Management Agreement (BMA), 2013; monitor; update the sediment budget and the inlet management plan.
+Strategy: Bypass an average annual volume of 202,000 cy of sand to the downdrift beaches through a combination of the operation of the sand transfer plant and beach placement of maintenance dredge material from the federally authorized navigation channel; place all beach compatible material dredged during channel maintenance on downdrift beaches in Reach 1, in an extended beach placement in Reach 2, and when feasible, at the Mid-Town and Phipps Ocean Park projects; dredging placement should be limited to dry beach; extension of the discharge pipeline to discharge points located at the south jetty, and approximately 3,600 ft south of the south jetty; comply with the Palm Beach Island Beach Management Agreement (BMA), 2013 and updated in 2021; monitor; update the sediment budget and the inlet management plan.

-TOWN OF PALM BEACH, PALM BEACH COUNTY, R76-R134.4
+Town of Palm Beach, Palm Beach County, R76-R134.4